Stella Rigon: Fulham United Football Club

 After a five-year absence from the premier women's football competition in South Australia, 2016 saw Rigon return to the WNPL with Fulham United FC with Max Primaro at the helm.
-Season 2016 saw Fulham United FC achieve results that saw it return to the WNPL top 4 with an appearance in the inaugural WNPL finals series.
-Fulham United FC advanced into the WNPL final's with a first week win over Adelaide University thereby setting up a semi-final match against rivals Adelaide City Football Club.
+The 2016 Season saw Fulham United FC achieve results that saw it return to the WNPL top 4 with an appearance in the inaugural WNPL finals series.
+Fulham United FC advanced into the WNPL finals with a first-week win over Adelaide University, thereby setting up a semi-final match against rivals Adelaide City Football Club.
 The semi-final saw Fulham United FC take on Adelaide City (after defeating Adelaide City to take out the WNPL Premier Reserves Cup for 2016).
-The game was locked away at 1–1 after normal and extra time with only a penalty shootout splitting the two.
+The game was locked at 1–1 after normal and extra time, with only a penalty shootout splitting the two.
 Adelaide City defeated Fulham United FC 5–4 to advance to the grand final against Metro United WFC the following week.

-In 2017 Stella Rigon was appointed captain for the Premier League squad for season 2017.
+In 2017, Stella Rigon was appointed captain of the Premier League squad for the 2017 season.

 Eastern Elite Women's Football Club

-During 2014 and 2015 Stella Rigon played for division 2 side [Eastern Elite] in FFSA Women's State League.
+During 2014 and 2015, Stella Rigon played for division 2 side [Eastern Elite] in the FFSA Women's State League.

 South Australian Sports Institute

-During 2003–2005 Stella Rigon held a [SASI] scholarship in the women's soccer (football) program; Kevin McCormack was the program coach during this period.
+During 2003–2005, Stella Rigon held a [SASI] scholarship in the women's soccer (football) program; Kevin McCormack was the program coach during this period.